shift/keepalived-sidecar/README.md

     targetPort: 80
 ```

-* keepalived-vip side car container will watch the "ingress" Service and update keepalived's config.
+* keepalived-sidecar container will watch the specified Service and update keepalived's config.

-* User could access in-cluster service by the Ingress VIP.
+* User could access in-cluster service by the keepalived VIP.